oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

 In this lab, you will:
 * Create a bucket to host the MovieStreamAI application
-* Deploy the App fast using Object Storage
+* Deploy the app quickly using OCI Object Storage
-* Understand how to use the API in the MovieStreamAI App
+* Understand how to use your API in the MovieStreamAI App

 ### Prerequisites
 - This lab requires the completion of all the preceding labs.

 ## Task 1: Create bucket to host MovieStreamAI application

-1. Navigate to **Buckets** using the hamburger menu (storage -> buckets)
+1. Use the OCI hamburger menu to navigate to **Storage -> Buckets**

 2. Click **Create Bucket**